-- 1. Gather the following information from the person's program file: - Full face photo of the person, preferably two or three. - A complete physical description, including any characteristics like gait, birth marks, speech patterns, distinguishing posture, etc. Include the date of birth, height, weight, what they were wearing when last seen, and when they were last seen. - The medical needs of the individual, including the last time medications were taken, when next doses are due, and any assistive devices necessary.
-This information will be in electronic files, the Medication Administration records or physician orders. - Any behavior issues to anticipate. - Identify where the person may want to go or attempt to go (i.e., stores, parents' home, favorite hang-outs, etc.) This can be obtained from the first section of the program file, Kardex, medication administration record, or physician's orders. - 2.
-Contact the appropriate authority (see #3) to make a verbal and written report: - Make the report, providing all information listed under #1. - Ask for the name and badge number of the person taking the report. - Ask for the case number of the report. - Ask that the report be placed in the National Crime Information Center (NCIC) and Indiana Data and Communications System (IDACS).
-This will ensure that the information is retrievable by law enforcement offices nationally and across the state.
-Otherwise, the report will only be dispatched to the precinct in which the person was identified missing.
+- 1. Gather the following information from the person's program file: - Full face photo of the person, preferably two or three.

+■ Complete physical description, including characteristics like gait, birthmarks, speech patterns, distinguishing posture, etc. Include the date of birth, height, weight, what they were wearing when last seen, and when they were last seen.

+■ Medical needs of the individual, including the last time medications were taken, when next doses are due & any assistive devices necessary.
+This information will be in electronic files, Medication Administration records or physician orders.

+Any behavior issues to anticipate.

+■ Identify where the person may want to go or attempt to go (stores, parents' home, favorite hangouts, etc.) This can be obtained from the first section of the program file, Kardex, medication administration record, or physician's orders.

+2. Contact the appropriate authority (see #3) to make a verbal and written report:

+- Make the report, providing all information listed under #1. - Get the name & badge number of the person taking the report & the case number.

+■ Ask that the report be placed in the National Crime Information Center (NCIC) & the Indiana Data and Communications System (IDACS).
+This will ensure that the information is retrievable by law enforcement offices nationally & across the state.
+Otherwise, the report will be dispatched only to the precinct in which the person was identified missing.

-- Provide a name and contact number from Noble for notification if any information is obtained.
-It is a good idea to also provide the cell number of the person identified. - 3.
-Identify the appropriate authority to contact: - Indianapolis Metropolitan Police Department (IMPD) During the week, contact IMPD Missing Persons.
+■ Provide a name & contact number from Noble for notification if any information is obtained.
+It is a good idea to also provide the cell number of the person identified.

+3. Identify the appropriate authority to contact:

+■ Indianapolis Metropolitan Police Department (IMPD) | During the week, contact IMPD Missing Persons.
 On weekends, contact the switchboard or dispatch.
 North boundary is 56th St., south is Thompson Rd, east is Arlington St. and west is Tibbs Ave.

-For IMPD Reports:
+For IMPD Missing Person's Reports: